 - Where do I get images for my blog?

 The reality is not everyone is up to the challenge.
-Just like anything, on or off-line, if you are not going to do it right, it may be best to not do it at all.
-Or at the very least delay until you can put a plan of action together.
+So, just like anything, on or off-line, if you are not going to do it right, it may be best not to do it at all.
+Or, at the very least, delay until you can put a plan of action together.

 Should I Bother Starting a Blog?

-Most agree that Blogs can be a great marketing, branding and coversion tool for any business website.
-However, just like most important decisions business owners need to make when it comes to their online program, before you just slap up a blog you want to have a realistic approach and plan.
+Most agree that Blogs can be great marketing, branding, and conversion tool for any business website.
+However, just like most important decisions business owners need to make when it comes to their online program before you just slap up a blog you want to have a realistic approach and plan.

 Fail to plan; plan to fail.

 Blogging IS Business!